Puppies will bite and tug on the leash because they’re excited and immature and trying to figure out the whole leash-walking concept.

 Or consider a martingale training collar.
 Find the right collar that gives you the most control of your dog.
 A harness generally does not give you the most control of a dog that jumps or bites the leash.

 4. Dog backpack.
 To give your dog a “job” and something to focus on.
 This also helps drain energy.
 I recommend RuffWear.

 5. High-valued treats.
 Treats will help some dogs focus.
 Try to put the leash on and off your dog when he is calm.
 Ask for a sit/stay before and after you leash your dog.
 Then give a treat.

 If you can recognize when he’s about to have an “outburst” try working on some quick, simple tricks or commands for treats to switch his brain to something else.
 We recommend Zuke’s minis treats.

 6. Bitter apple spray.
 The spray won’t harm your dog and usually they don’t like the taste.
 Spray a bit on the leash as a deterrent.
 Unfortunately, you might get it on your own hands.
 You could wear gloves.

-Other general ideas to stop your dog from biting the leash:
+Other ideas to stop your dog or puppy from biting the leash:

 Here are some additional training ideas to stop your dog from biting the leash or shaking the leash.

 1. Try a firm ‘no’ but don’t correct over and over.

 If your dog is sensitive, you might be able to give a firm “no” and a quick tug correction on the leash with a command like sit.
 This might snap him out of it.
 To be honest, I’ve even bopped my dog on the nose for jumping and nipping at me.